 “They’re two genuinely nice guys,” he said. “(Venables) spoke to my family and I for about 20 minutes and explained the culture of the place.
 I definitely want to keep a good relationship with him throughout my recruitment.”

-Venables let Jones know that Clemson would be a good fit for him and that he has had his eye on him since the beginning of his high school career.
+Venables told Jones that Clemson would be a good fit for him and he has had his eye on him since the beginning of his high school career.

 “He was telling me that Clemson is very specific about the people they offer and they don’t usually have a big recruiting class every year because they recruit to replace,” Jones said.
 “Also he likes that I am a good kid who knows what it takes to be successful, and he could tell that I could fit this program since my freshman year.”

-With the impression it made on Jones during the visit, Clemson improved its already strong standing with him.
+With the impression it made on Jones during the visit, Clemson improved its already strong standing.

 “Clemson still stands as one of my top schools,” he said, “and with the visit it probably passed some other schools on my list.”